navikt/kafka-sandbox/README.md

 - Experiment with the console clients to learn about communication patterns possible with Kafka, how topic partitions and consumer groups work in practice, and how error conditions affect the clients and the communication.
-- Experiment with the settings to learn and understand behaviour.
-- Easily modify and re-run code in the experimentation process.
+- Experiment with the settings to learn and understand behaviour, easily modify and re-run code in the experimentation process.
 - Learn and experiment with setup of multiple Kafka consumers in a Spring Boot application.
-Learn about batch error handling strategies in Spring Kafka.
+- Learn about batch error handling strategies in Spring Kafka.
 - Contains code and examples of tests that use a local temporary Kafka environment to execute.
 - Even though not the primary purpose of this project: Learn about Java module